When branding and design have a direct

 For example, does a logo design work when it is shrunk down to business card size?
 And what happens when it is photocopied and appears in just one color (black)?
 None of this is brain surgery.
 Yet we still see advertising by graphic design agencies and design companies that looks great but is virtually unreadable and as such has no chance of generating leads and sales.

-Check out our Advertising Hall of Fame for examples of ads featuring outstanding graphic design or contact us to get answers to your questions about website design, logo design, packaging design or poster design.
+Contact us to get answers to your questions about website design, logo design, packaging design or poster design.